jimz011/homekit-infused/docs/addons-v4/vacuum.md

 ```
 Next, look at your vacuum entities attributes and look at the fan_speed_list.
 Now open `/hki-user/config/general_config.yaml` and adjust the fan speed names to the ones in your fan speed list.
 This will probably not need to be changed if you use the miio integration in HA.
 Do NOT change the names on the left side!
 Only change the names on the right side of the `:`.
+You can find more information on the general config [here](general-config.md)

 ```yaml
 # in /hki-user/config/general_config.yaml